 Company: Medical Device Manufacturers

-Aging medical devices such as imaging equipment, pumps, surgical equipment, implantable medical devices, hospital and home patient monitors, and medical Internet of Things (IoT) edge devices are vulnerable due to a lack of strong cryptographic controls.
+Aging medical devices such as imaging equipment, pumps, surgical equipment, implantable medical devices, hospital and home patient monitors, and medical IoT edge devices are vulnerable due to a lack of strong cryptographic controls.
 In healthcare, risk is measured in terms of loss of life, human safety and reliability of the systems.
 While data privacy is important, compromised systems directly impact patient care.

 Medical equipment manufacturers and healthcare providers must ensure compliance with HIPAA, HITECH Breach, and cybersecurity standards such as NIST 800-53, Revision 4, IEC 62443-3-3, and FIPS 140-3.
 Keeping up with these standards as well as emerging standards from the Industrial Internet Consortium (IIC) and Industrie 4.0 can be challenging.
 New regulations such as GDPR in Europe raise the stakes for non-compliance to more than €20 million per incident.
 Older protocols such as Modbus, DNP3 and BacNet can be difficult to secure.

 Used by more than 200 OEMs to protect more than 100 million devices.